Introduction: The difference between automation hype and real hours saved

 Workflow design

 We define logic, triggers, integrations, and success criteria.
+For AI-augmented workflows, we specify the prompts, guardrails, and human review checkpoints that keep quality high.

 Build